Tristan-dvr/KG_Marketplace/GithubReadme/Quests.md

 9) HasAchievement - example: HasAchievement: MyAchievementID123.
 Will make so that quest is only acceptable if player has achievement with ID MyAchievementID123
 10) CustomValueMore - example: CustomValueMore: MyCustomValue, 100.
 Will make so that quest is only acceptable if CustomValue with name MyCustomValue is more or equal to 100
 11) CustomValueLess - example: CustomValueLess: MyCustomValue, 100.
 Will make so that quest is only acceptable if CustomValue with name MyCustomValue is less than 100
+12) ModInstalled - example: ModInstalled: org.bepinex.plugins.jewelcrafting.
+Will make so that quest is only acceptable if Jewelcrafting is installed on server
+13) NotModInstalled - example: NotModInstalled: org.bepinex.plugins.jewelcrafting.
+Will make so that quest is only acceptable if Jewelcrafting is NOT installed on server
+14) IronGateStatMore - example: IronGateStatMore: BossKills, Value.
+Will make so that quest is only acceptable if IronGateStat with name BossKills is more or equal to Value
+15) IronGateStatLess - example: IronGateStatLess: BossKills, Value.
+Will make so that quest is only acceptable if IronGateStat with name BossKills is less than Value
+16) HasGuild - example: HasGuild.
+Will make so that quest is only acceptable if player has guild
+17) NotHasGuild - example: NotHasGuild.
+Will make so that quest is only acceptable if player has NO guild
+18) HasGuildWithName - example: HasGuildWithName: MyGuildName.
+Will make so that quest is only acceptable if player has guild with name MyGuildName
+19) NotHasGuildWithName - example: NotHasGuildWithName: MyGuildName.
+Will make so that quest is only acceptable if player has NO guild with name MyGuildName
+20) GuildLevelMore - example: GuildLevelMore: 20.
+Will make so that quest is only acceptable if player has guild with level more or equal to 20
+21) GuildLevelLess - example: GuildLevelLess: 20.
+Will make so that quest is only acceptable if player has guild with level less than 20
+22) GuildHasAchievement - example: GuildHasAchievement: MyAchievementID123.
+Will make so that quest is only acceptable if player's guild has achievement with ID MyAchievementID123
+23) GuildNotHasAchievement - example: GuildNotHasAchievement: MyAchievementID123.
+Will make so that quest is only acceptable if player's guild has NO achievement with ID MyAchievementID123
 ```

 Please note that Quest Targets, Quest Rewards and Quest Requirements may be multiple in one quest.
 You can add them as much as you want with | symbol.
 Example: